hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Assigning an Elastic IP

-Now we'll improve your configuration by assigning a static IP to the VM instance we're managing.
-Modify your `main.tf` and add the following:
+Now add to your configuration by assigning a static IP to the VM instance.
+Modify the `main.tf` and add the following.

 ```hcl
 resource "google_compute_address" "vm_static_ip" {